 There is little doubt that the rise in cybersecurity threats has greatly helped to create a gap in security skills and professionals.
 But demand is only part of the skills gap story.
 The bigger problem for many organizations seeking to hire cybersecurity talent is that supply cannot keep pace.

-Many security experts believe that not only have businesses underestimated the scale of the problem cybercrime poses and the speed at which the skills gap crisis has been growing, they have also failed to properly communicate the significant need for cybersecurity professionals to policy makers, educational institutions, and the public at large.
-(Thus, why you may be unaware of the problem.)
+Many security experts believe that not only have businesses underestimated the scale of the problem cybercrime poses and the speed at which the skills gap crisis has been growing, they have also failed to properly communicate the significant need for cybersecurity professionals to policymakers, educational institutions, and the public at large.

 Closing the Gap

-Solving the skills gap crisis requires a different way of thinking, for organizations and talent.
-Cultivating a security mindset is priority.
+Solving the cybersecurity skills gap crisis requires a different way of thinking.

 One of the most effective ways is to address the root of the problem and try to solve the workforce shortage.
 Closing the gap means starting from the fundamentals and teaching people the hands-on, practical skills they need in order to land these cybersecurity jobs.

 With the cybersecurity skills gap crisis increasing year over year, the solution needs to be accelerated and fit the needs of the community.
 In this post-pandemic world, that means a program that is fully-employment focused and flexible, as our work from home and remote learning circumstances remain uncertain and continue to evolve every day.